Upstalsboom

-During the Frisian freedom period, the Upstalsboom (Opstallisbame), (Note: Upstalbeam; Upstalsboom; Upstalsboom) also known as the Opstalsbam, was an assembly for emissaries of the Seven Sealands of medieval Frisia, located just outside the East Frisian town of Aurich (Aurk) in modern-day Germany.
+During the Frisian freedom period, the Upstalsboom (Opstallisbame or Upstallesbam), (Note: Upstalbeam; Upstalsboom; Upstalsboom) also known as the Opstalsbam, was an assembly for emissaries of the Seven Sealands of medieval Frisia, located just outside the East Frisian town of Aurich (Aurk) in modern-day Germany.
 The origins of the Upstalsboom, including its name, are unclear, but as far back as the 8th century the meeting place was used as a burial ground for the members of important Frisian families.

 Attested in writing as early as the first half of the 13th century, the assembly convened every year on the Tuesday after Pentecost to discuss issues pertinent to all Frisian lands.
-Although marked by weak central authority and regular infighting, Frisian territories showed great success repelling foreign invaders.
+Although marked by weak central authority and frequent infighting, Frisian territories showed great success repelling foreign invaders.
 In 1323, the Statutes of Upstalsboom were ratified, providing a legal framework for interaction between the Seven Sealands, such as prohibiting certain actions, prescribing punishments for crimes, establishing exchange rates for currencies, providing legal rights between citizens of different sealands, and establishing a defense pact.
 The punishments described in the 1323 ratification are considered to have been extreme for the time and place, but when the treaty was reaffirmed in 1361, additional punishments were scaled back.
 Different versions of the statutes exist today, but it is one of the few legal texts with both Old Frisian and Latin translations still in existence.

 Description

-The Upstalsboom was an assembly located near the East Frisian town of Aurich in modern-day Germany.
-The assembly was a pan-Frisian alliance which met every year to discuss political and legal issues pertinent to the participating parties, known as the Upstalsboom League, especially those relating to foreign matters.
-Each sealand sent one representative, called a redjeven, from the community to serve as advisors at the Upstalsboom.
-Each redjeven went to the Upstalsboom on the Tuesday following Pentecost and served for one year.
-The name "Upstalsboom" ultimately means 'the tree of Upstal', but the meaning of Upstal is obscure; it may have referred to a place which was elevated and dry.
+The Upstalsboom was a political assembly that regularly met near the East Frisian town of Aurich in modern-day Germany.
+The participants were members of a pan-Frisian alliance known as the Upstalsboom League that met every year to discuss political and legal issues pertinent to the alliance, especially foreign policy.
+Each sealand sent one representative, called a redjeven; they went to the Upstalsboom on the Tuesday following Pentecost and served a one-year term.
+The name "Upstalsboom" means 'the tree of Upstal', but the meaning of Upstal is obscure; it may have referred to a place which was elevated and dry.
 Archeological evidence has shown that members of important families were buried at the site in the early Middle Ages as early as the 8th century.

-During its earliest period as an assembly, laws were established to affirm the payment of fines (frede) paid to local counts.
-While it is unclear exactly when the league arose, it is believed that the original assembly was of East Frisian origin, particularly those communities between the Lauwers and Weser rivers, with the Central Frisians joining sometime thereafter.
-Although there were several different meeting places in throughout the Seven Sealands, the Upstalsboom is the only known assembly where members of different sealands met.
+During its earliest period as an assembly, it established laws to affirm the payment of fines (frede) paid to local counts.
+While it is unclear exactly when the league arose, it is believed that the assembly was originally of East Frisian origin, particularly those communities between the Lauwers and Weser rivers, and that Central Frisians joined sometime thereafter.
+Although several places in the Seven Sealands were used for the meetings of one sealand or another, the Upstalsboom is the only known assembly where representatives of different sealands met.
 The assemblies at the Upstalsboom have been compared to the medieval Icelandic Þingvellir, though it is unclear how much the Upstalsboom assemblies relied on an oral recitation of the legal code.